Bad Solenoid In Your Golf Cart? Here’s How To Test And Fix It

 Controller and Solenoid

 Automotive and gas-powered golf carts use variations of the illustration on the left.
-Power is applied to the solenoid low-voltage terminals, and the piston travels back, simultaneously bridging the contacts to the starter motor and pulling back on the lever to engage the pinion gear.
+The solenoid’s low-voltage terminals receive power.
+The piston moves back and bridges the contacts.
+It also pulls back on the lever to engage the pinion gear.

 On some models of golf carts, the starter is also the alternator and acts to charge the battery as the cart is driven.